 Ogden Valley occupies a structural trough created by up to 2,000 feet of vertical displacement on normal faults bounding the east and west sides of the valley.
-The Utah Geological Survey Quaternary Fault Database (Black and others, 2003; January 2017 update) shows three Quaternary faults in the Project vicinity, including: (1) the Ogden Valley Northeastern Margin fault about 2.0 miles to the east, (2) the Ogden Valley Southwestern Margin faults about 2.0 miles to the southwest, and (3) the Ogden Valley North Fork fault about 0.75 miles to the southwest.
-All of these faults are pre-Holocene in age (Sullivan and others, 1986).
-The nearest active (Holocene-age) fault to the site is the Weber segment of the Wasatch fault zone about 4.3 miles to the west.
+The Utah Geological Survey Quaternary Fault Database (Black and others, 2003; January 2017 update) shows two Quaternary faults in the Project vicinity: (1) the Ogden Valley Northeastern Margin fault about 1,750 feet to the northeast, and (2) the Ogden Valley Southwestern Margin faults about 2,350 feet to the southwest.
+Both of these faults are pre-Holocene in age (Sullivan and others, 1986).
+The nearest active (Holocene-age) fault to the site is the Weber segment of the Wasatch fault zone about 3.0 miles to the west.